Skip to navigation

 Knee-deep in the oozing goo of the Black Swamp

-One good thing about the river escapade, though, was that it enabled us to pinpoint out position on the map; we were just north of a river that flowed across the track, and we reasoned that if we could get to the river, we could walk up and down it relatively unhindered and find the markers.
+One good thing about the river escapade was that it enabled us to pinpoint our position on the map; we were just north of a river that flowed across the track, and we reasoned that if we could get to the river, we could walk up and down it relatively unhindered and find the markers.
 We soon found the river, and Rick headed west towards the Pyke, while I headed east.
 I must have walked for a good half a kilometre through waist-deep, brown water, not seeing or caring what lay in the muddy creek; I was just glad that this wasn't northern Australia, or I'd have been chomped up by a crocodile in no time at all.
-By the time I returned, soaked to the skin with boots full of goodness knows what, I discovered that Rick had found the track, and had been calling me for ages.
+By the time I returned, soaked to the skin and with boots full of silt, I discovered that Rick had found the track, and had been yelling my name for ages.
 That's another nasty aspect of the bush; it eats all sound.
-However, we were so glad to have found the track again, I didn't care.
+But we were so glad to have found the track again, I didn't really care.

 Mt Madeline